 10 Easy Coldwater Fish for a Small Tank

-What Is Room Temperature for an Aquarium?
+What Is Considered Room Temperature for an Aquarium?

 A rapid temperature change is precarious for most fish, even if the temperature is still within the acceptable range.